-Following the successful completion of Phase I of the Aerodrome Drainage project, which has seen 8km of drainage installed and the runway surfaces regraded with a 1.5% crossfall, we have reopened our two principle runways 06/24 and 14/32.
+Phase I of the Aerodrome Drainage project has been successfully completed, which has seen 8km of drainage installed and the runway surfaces regraded with a 1.5% crossfall.
+Runways 06/24 and 14/32 are closed at present for further works to the intersection.

 All of the runways have been standardised to 30m, and by reducing the width of runway 14/32 it has revised the obstacle profile and allowed us to make improvements to runway declared distances.